Short-length SSVEP data extension by a novel generative adversarial networks based framework: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{rain-computer} interface (BCI) has shown to become a promising technology that can provide its users with communication channels that do not depend on conventional output channels of peripheral nerves and muscles by decoding their neural activities into specific control commands \cite{wolpaw2000BCI}.
-Among various neuroimaging modalities to implement a BCI system, electroencephalography (EEG) has been the most prominent signal accounting for such the advantages as non-invasiveness, high temporal resolution, affordability, ease of implementation, portability, and convenience of use \cite{hwang2013EEG, abiri2019EEG}.
+Brain-computer interface (BCI) has shown to become a promising technology that can provide its users with communication channels by decoding their neural activities into specific control commands, which do not depend on conventional output channels of peripheral nerves and muscles \cite{wolpaw2000BCI}.
+Among various neuroimaging modalities to implement a BCI system, electroencephalography (EEG) has been the most prominent one accounting for such the advantages as non-invasiveness, high temporal resolution, affordability, ease of implementation, portability, and convenience of use \cite{hwang2013EEG, abiri2019EEG}.

-Several most popular paradigms can be employed to build EEG-based BCI systems, such as motor imaginary (MI) \cite{ang2008FBCSP}, P300 event related potentials (P300) \cite{nijboer2008P300}, auditory steady-state response (ASSR) \cite{kim2011ASSR}, and steady-state visual evoked potential (SSVEP) \cite{lin2006CCA}.
-Among them, SSVEP-based BCI systems have received considerable attention due to its high transfer rate (ITR) and available quantity of targets.
+There are several most popular paradigms can be employed to build EEG-based BCI systems, such as motor imaginary (MI) \cite{ang2008FBCSP}, P300 event related potentials (P300) \cite{nijboer2008P300}, auditory steady-state response (ASSR) \cite{kim2011ASSR}, and steady-state visual evoked potential (SSVEP) \cite{zhang2012MFSC}.
+Among them, SSVEP-based BCI systems have received considerable attention due to its high information transfer rate (ITR) and available quantity of targets.
 SSVEPs refer to periodic evoked potentials over occipital scalp areas, in response to rapidly repetitive visual stimulation flicking or reversing at a specific frequency \cite{lim2013SSVEP}.
 The SSVEP signal consists of a number of discrete frequency components, normally including the fundamental frequency of the visual stimulus and its harmonics.
 On the strengths and characteristics of SSVEP, numerous SSVEP-based BCI applications have been developed, such as bionic mechanical leg \cite{kwak2017CNN}, unmanned aerial vehicle \cite{dang2021MHLCNN}, dial interface \cite{nakanishi2015eCCA}, high-speed mental speller \cite{chen2015Speller}, smart homes \cite{kim2019SmartHome}, and games \cite{lalor2005GAME}.
-To design a high-performance BCI system based on SSVEP signal, the most crucial aspect is to develop a fast and accurate frequency recognition method that can distinguish the stimulus frequency of the target gazed by the users through analyzing the EEG signal in the shortest possible time.
-Thus, various cutting-edge algorithms have been proposed based on different perspectives.
+To design a high-performance BCI system based on SSVEP paradigms, the most crucial aspect is to develop a fast and accurate frequency recognition method that can distinguish the stimulus frequency of the target gazed by the users through analyzing the EEG signal in the shortest possible time.
+Thus, various cutting-edge algorithms have been proposed based on different perspectives \cite{Pan2023Survey}.